DiegoMarulandaB/diegomarulandab/README.md

 # console.log("👋🏽 Welcome (👉ﾟヮﾟ)👉");

-## Hello, I'm Diego!
+## Hi! 👋🏽 I'm Diego!

 <p align="center">

-### *A passionate freelancer frontend developer from Colombia.
-My fascination with technology is combined with a deep interest in geopolitics, general culture and science, giving me a unique perspective on the digital world.*.
+### *A passionate freelancer frontend developer from Colombia, my tech stack is CSS, Git, Github, Html, JavaScript, React.

+My fascination for technology is combined with a deep interest for geopolitics, general culture and science, which gives me a different perspective in this industry.*.
 </p>

 Connect with me: